Eyes on Western Skies: Planet Jupiter

 How to Spot Jupiter

 Now is a great time to view Jupiter.
 Right now the Earth is about as close to the planet as it ever gets, so it’s at its biggest and brightest.
+If fact, Monday, September 26 marks the day the gas giant makes its closest approach to Earth since 1963.
 Jupiter also happens to be fairly high in the sky right after dark these days, so you don’t need to stay up late or have a perfectly unobstructed view of the horizon.
-Just look to the southwest as soon as it’s dark.
+Just look to the east as soon as it’s dark.
+It will be the brightest thing in that part of the sky and you will probably be able to see it even from an urban center—it’s that bright.

-Jupiter appears in the constellation Aquarius, and little less than halfway between the horizon and the zenith.
-Don’t know Aquarius?
+Jupiter appears in the constellation Pisces, and little less than halfway between the horizon and the zenith.
+Don’t know Pisces?
 There are an array of apps that can help you find your way across the night sky.
 I prefer SkyView, which is available for both iOS and Android.

 Apps and optics can help you spot Jupiter, but don’t stress if you don’t have access to them.
 Humans have been observing Jupiter since long before telescopes existed.
 All you really need is a tolerably dark sky and a view to the Southwest.
 (And an open-mindedness about the possibility of life on other worlds.
 That doesn’t hurt, either.)